My Roommate’s a Drug Addict: What to Do?

 The Burden of Addiction

 Living with someone who struggles with drug addiction can be disruptive, unpredictable, and difficult on so many levels.
-Drugs can change the way a person thinks, acts, and feels, which can make their behaviors erratic and lead to significant mood swings and even entire shifts of personality.
-They may frequently shirk responsibilities both at home and elsewhere, and more and more may responsibilities fall on the roommate as a result.
+Drugs can change the way a person thinks, acts, and feels, which can make their behaviors erratic and lead to significant mood swings and even entire shifts in personality.
+They may frequently shirk responsibilities both at home and elsewhere, and more and more responsibilities may fall on the roommate as a result.
 Chores may be left undone, bills left unpaid, and cleanliness may become a thing of the past.
 Someone who suffers from drug addiction often engages in risky and out-of-character behaviors, may struggle financially, and likely spends the majority of their time trying to get their hands on more drugs, getting high, or coming down from drugs.
 Other activities and friendships not involving drugs become less important.

-Drugs, violence, and crime are often intertwined, as about 60 percent of people who are arrested test positive for illicit drugs at the time of their arrest, NCADD reports.
+Drugs, violence, and crime are often intertwined, as about 60% of people who are arrested test positive for illicit drugs at the time of their arrest, NCADD reports.
 While getting help for someone battling addiction is important, it is also vital to keep yourself safe.
 You need to put your personal safety first, and if you ever feel unsafe or threatened, do not hesitate to call the police and ask for help.

 The sooner you can get help for someone battling drug addiction, the better.
 It is important to remember that their addiction is not your fault or your issue.
 While you can work to help them, you must put yourself and your safety first.
-Someone who abuses drugs regularly can be manipulative and may try to guilt those around them into enabling them and even partaking of drugs with them.
+Someone who misuses drugs regularly can be manipulative and may try to guilt those around them into enabling them and even partaking in drugs with them.

 Realize that helping a roommate and enabling them are two different things.
 Giving them money likely only fuels the drug habit, and making excuses for them as to why they weren’t at class or work only makes it easier for them to keep missing these things and can enable the addiction.
 Instead, get support and help them find professional assistance.